 Tuomas Huumo and Ilmari Ivaska (University of Turku, Finland)

 Urtzi Etxeberria (CNRS, Bayonne, France)

 The network is funded by an NWO Internationalisation in the Humanities grant, awarded to Petra Sleeman.

 This collaboration aims to contribute to our understanding of the emergence, spread and vulnerability of partitive elements (partitive determiners, partitive pronouns and partitive case) in European languages and dialects.

-In addition to organizing meetings with the network members, we intend to organize three larger international workshops, publish a selection of the presented papers, construe a website serving as a digital platform informing teachers and policy makers, set up a database of linguistic maps, and organize short-term research exchanges.
+In addition to organizing meetings with the network members, we have organized three larger international workshops (Venice, Pavia and Budapest), published several volumes and special issues of journals, construed a website serving as a digital platform informing teachers and policy makers, and set up a database of linguistic maps.